MatteoRomiti/matteoromiti.github.io/_posts/2018-01-27-Random-Thoughts.md

 - Driving an electric car is like being vegan, somehow.

-- People who live with little knowledge find happiness easily, but are more easily thrown off by the random vicissitudes of life.
+- People who live with little knowledge find happiness easily but are more easily thrown off by the random vicissitudes of life.
 People who live with large knowledge find happiness with difficulty, but it is more stable and enduring when they find it.